Led by freshman Jessica Lin, who won the epée competition, Big Blue girls dominated, and the boys' team took third.

 Drama III is an advanced acting course in scene study.
 During the first semester, students explore acting techniques by studying modern plays (such as Backstory), while working to strengthen their ability to analyze, memorize, and rehearse complex and modern scenes.
 During the first semester, the students will also work to live truthfully under the imaginary circumstances of the play.

 During the second semester, students will take their drama understanding to the next level by creating an original play with their classmates.
 Students will research a topic, create a script, and memorize and rehearse the play, making adjustments using the criticism of the class.
 Finally, the original play will be taken “on the road” to local elementary or middle schools in the surrounding area for performances.

 Uta Hagen’s classic textbook, Respect for Acting, is the class’ primary resource for both semesters.

 Major year course.
 3 credits.
 Form VI.
 Prerequisite: Drama 3.

 Trimester course.1 credit.
 Meets Monday, Wednesday, and Friday during Conference Period.
-Prerequisite: For actors in the current fall production.
+Prerequisite: For actors in the current fall play or upcoming winter musical.